jlirette075/ISQA-3420/DFD Dictionary.md

 **Software Name**: Contains the software name from either the developer or manager and gets sent to License and vulnerability DB.

-**L / V Results**: Containst the license and vulnerability results obtained from the License and Vulnerability DB and are sent back to the manager and/or the developer.
+**L / V Results**: Contains the license and vulnerability results obtained from the License and Vulnerability DB and are sent back to the manager and/or the developer.

 **New Policy**: Contains the new policy that is being sent to the Policy DB.

 **Policy Name**: Contains the name of a policy to be sent to the retrieve policy info process and then to the Policy DB.

-**Policy Info**: Contains the information about the policy that was either requested or recently updated and is ulitmately sent back to the manager.
+**Policy Info**: Contains the information about the policy that was either requested or recently updated and is ultimately sent back to the manager.

 **Policy Updates**: Contains the updated policy from the manager that goes to the Edit Policy process and then sent to the Policy DB.